Savings .com.au

 Important Information and Comparison Rate Warning

-A fixed rate car loan is a loan that locks in (or ‘fixes’) your interest rate for the entirety of the loan term.
-One of the main advantages of this is cash-flow certainty.
-By knowing exactly what your repayments will be, you’ll be able to plan ahead and budget for the future.
+A fixed-rate car loan is a loan that locks in (or ‘fixes’) your interest rate for the term of your loan.
+One of the big advantages of this is cash flow certainty.
+Knowing exactly what your repayments will be allows you to plan ahead and budget for the future.

-Fixed rate means you won’t be hit with an unexpected rise in repayments should the Reserve Bank increase the cash rate.
-This often helps with budgeting, as your repayments will remain the same.
+Paying a fixed rate can also ensure you won’t be hit with an unexpected rise in repayments should the Reserve Bank increase the cash rate.

 Pros of a fixed rate car loan